glowkeeper/glowkeeper/README.md

 ## License & Attribution

 Unless otherwise noted, all code, writings, and tools in this repository are under permissive open licenses (MIT / CC‑BY / etc).
 Please check each subproject for its specific license.

-No file chosenNo file chosen
-ChatGPT can make mistakes.
-Check important info.
-See Cookie Preferences.